Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - family?
+daily word - good and evil

 Dale Cresap's picture